 The first outcome: They get recognized by someone who knows they should be in school and end up getting in trouble.

-See also: Playing Sick where a character would sometimes resort to faking an illness in order skip school or some other event, or Getting Sick Deliberately, where a character tries to get sick on purpose; both of which are usually the safest way to do so without risk of punishment.
+See also: Playing Sick where a character sometimes resorts to faking an illness in order skip school or some other event, or Getting Sick Deliberately, where a character tries to get sick on purpose; both of which are usually the safest way to do so without risk of punishment.